 Let's look at some examples:

-If a grade 7 to 9 student wanted to share Social Studies and Science online - this student would would be 33% online (2 out of 6 courses) and 67% home education.
+If a grade 7 to 9 student wanted to share Social Studies, Science and PE/Health online - this student would would be 50% online (2.5 out of 5 courses) and 50% home education.